 There are a few notable differences in the capability and use of these devices.
 One of the major differences with the Kramer VIA Go is that for additional costs, the Kramer line offers additional devices that work with the VIA Go to give users a range of collaboration features, like being able to record live meetings to share with colleagues or students who miss the presentation.
 Another feature that the VIA Go alone offers is two-to-one screen sharing, which allows for up to two screens to be shared at once.

 The VIA Go does not work with Linux, however, whereas Airtame does.
 The Airtame also uses less cables, and since it plugs directly into the HDMI port, no additional wall mounting for a box is required, meaning less hardware and installation time.
 Being a dongle, the Airtame does not have as many ports to add on accessories as the Kramer VIA Go, but both Airtame and the VIA Go allow users to connect to an existing LAN or WiFi network.

 If your business or organization simply needs a quality, no fuss, compact device that will present your content in high definition at a one-time cost, then Airtame is your best shot.
-It comes at about $100 less than the Kramer VIA Go and all additional features, like Cloud management, now and in the near future are free.
+It comes at about $100 less than the Kramer VIA Go and additional features, like Cloud management are free.
 This makes Airtame a more flexible and affordable solution.